railsbridge-boston/cookbook/README.md

 This is the RailsBridge Boston cookbook, which includes various "How to" and planning documents.
 This README is the timeline for planning a workshop.

-## Constantly (Organizer)

-These tasks are not around organizing a specific event - the organizer should check in with them reasonably often.

 Look in our [private repo][private] for credentials for our GMail/Twitter/etc.

 [private]: https://github.com/railsbridge-boston/private

-### Answering email
+## Answering email (Organizer)

+This is not around  organizing a specific event - the organizer should check in with email every so often.

 People will have questions, especially as the event approaches and immediately after an event.